Most Drupal website administrators are interested in quickly monitoring memcache's statistics, and the

 watch -d -n 10 "/bin/echo -e 'stats\nquit' | nc -q1 $(hostname -s) 11211"

 -d option to the watch command highlights the parts of the output that have changed since the last output.
 The

 -n option sets a delay interval; in this example, it's set to 10 seconds.

 In most cases, when a particular part of a Drupal page appears "stuck" in cache, you should use the

 drush cache-clear command.
 This command can clear a specific cache that appears to be problematic.
 In extremely rare circumstances you may need to manually trigger a memcache flush.
 For Drupal 7 websites, you may need to trigger a registry rebuild function.
 (For more information, see the Registry Rebuild module on drupal.org.)
-If these processes fail, and you have ruled out the reverse-proxy cache, you can attempt a manual memcache flush.
+If these processes fail, you can attempt a manual memcache flush.
 The memcache protocol

 flush command allows you to immediately flag all stored values as invalid.